130 Best Sights in Nevada, USA

 Alpine Lakes Trail

-This moderate, 2.7-mile trek loops past the beautiful Stella and Teresa lakes from the trailhead near Wheeler Peak Campground.
-You'll rise and fall about 600 feet in elevation as you pass through subalpine and alpine forest.
-The views of Wheeler Peak, amid wildflowers (in summer), white fir, shimmering aspens, and towering ponderosa pines, make this a memorable hike.
-The trailhead is at nearly 10,000 feet, so make sure you're adjusted to the altitude and prepared for changing weather.
-Allow three hours.
+This 2.7-mile trek loops past the beautiful Stella and Teresa lakes from the trailhead near Wheeler Peak Campground.
+You’ll rise and fall 440 feet in elevation as you pass through subalpine and alpine forest.
+The views of Wheeler Peak, amid wildflowers (in summer), white fir, shimmering aspens, and towering ponderosa pines, make this memorable.
+The trailhead is at nearly 10,000 feet, so make sure you’re adjusted to the altitude and are prepared for changing weather, with plenty of snacks and water.
+Allow up to three hours.
 Moderate.

 Antiques Collection at Main Street Station